Editor’s note: This is a guest post from Mike Fisher, a classically trained chef and consummate bachelor.

 Preheat oven to 425 degrees.
 Preheat grill to as hot as possible.
 No grill?
 You can use a regular sauté pan.

 Toss the vegetables in olive oil, salt, and pepper.
 Put in roasting pan and in the heated oven.

 Get the pork on the grill and leave the lid off (or put in a sauté pan over mid-high heat).
 What you want is a nice crust on the outside of the pork — the molasses is going to caramelize, but it will burn if cooked too long (if it burns, just cut it off before serving).
 The pork should only take a few minutes per side to crust.

 Put the pork on your vegetables in the oven (stir your veg) and set your timer for 15 minutes.
 Check the temp of the pork every 15 minutes until your meat thermometer says 140 degrees.

 When your pork hits the right temp pull it out of the oven and let it sit on your cutting board for 15 minutes (very important).
-Let the vegetables cook during this time
+Let the vegetables further cook during this time.

 While resting your pork, simmer the cognac with the sugar until it fumes.
 Put your dried fruit in a bowl and pour the warm cognac over it.
 In the same pot, heat your broth until reduced by about half.
 Add the fruit and cognac mixture to the beef broth and cook for another 3 minutes or so.
 Remove from heat.
 Stir in the butter and salt to taste.